jungtechou/valomap/DEPLOYMENT.md

 ## Prerequisites

 - A server with Docker and Docker Compose installed
-- A domain name pointed to your server (in this case, workspace.chat-mail.uno)
+- A domain name pointed to your server (in this case, valomap.com)
 - Basic familiarity with the terminal and Docker

 ## Deployment Steps